SPRINGFIELD LAKE SHORE IMPROVEMENT ASSOCIATION

 - Any officer or Director who shall have been absent from four consecutive regular Board meetings may be removed from office by majority vote of the Board of Directors.

-- Any vacancy occurring on the Board of Directors may be filled by vote of the members of the Association at the Annual meeting.
+- Any vacancy occurring on the Board of Directors may be filled by vote of the members and board of the Association present at any of the Board of Directors meetings subsequent to the vacancy.
 Any person so elected shall serve the unexpired term of the vacated position.

 - In the event a Director has an outstanding violation, fine, or judgment related to the Director’s leasehold at Lake Springfield, the Director maybe removed from the Board by a majority vote of the Board of Directors.
 Prior to such a vote the Executive Committee shall review the facts and make recommendations to the Board.